Floydlang/floyd/docs/floyd_manual/floyd_manual.md

-???
-Make more meaty examples, with structs and actual data and "objects".
+TODO: Make more meaty examples, with structs and actual data and "objects".

 ![](floyd_logo_banner.png)